rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 `PasswordAuthentication no`

+And we will to enable `PubkeyAuthentication`:

+`PubkeyAuthentication yes`

 ### Explicity enforce Protocol 2

 While modern SSH server software defaults to using the secure `Protocol 2`, and the modern and secure approach is to simply *not* specify the protocol, explicitly setting the directive could be a critical step in hardening our server.